 Tendaji donated over $27,000 this fall to three local initiatives benefiting African Americans: the Helen L. Fox Gospel Music Center; the Kalamazoo Institute of Art’s “Black Refractions Exhibit”; and the Healthy House transitional home for women in recovery.
 The music center received the largest grant, $15,000.

 Tendaji Co-Founder Sabrina Pritchett-Evans says the giving circle’s second biggest donation of $10,000 to the “Black Refractions” exhibit is an opportunity to be part of history.
 The traveling exhibit from Harlem represents the nation’s best African-American Art.
-This fall was also the first time in the KIA’s history that its permanent collection was taken down to make way from this special exhibit.
+This fall was also the first time in the KIA’s history that its permanent collection was taken down to make way for this special exhibit.

 “Children across the Midwest will be able to go through the museum and see art that looks like them,” Pritchett-Evans says.
 “And for those that the artwork doesn’t look like them, they will be able to have discussions about the importance of diversity and inclusion looks like in the arts.”